slamice/wri/hipsters/chapter04.md

+*TODO* Possibly time has passed from seeing Jack, explain how they are flaky and barely talk to each other anyway?
+Or that they slowly have been growing apart since college because narrator Om is losing interest?

 Renee and I walked back to our makeshift apartment when we saw a light was on a block back.
 Since we moved in we haven't said hi to Jack and his friends.
 We hadn't seen them in while.
 It was fairly uninteresting.